synfinatic/aws-sso-cli/README.md

 In both cases, copy the binary to a reasonable location (such as `/usr/local/bin`) and ensure that it is executable (`chmod 755 <path>`) and owned by root (`chown root <path>`).

+Note that the release binaries are not signed at this time so MacOS and Windows systems may generate warnings.

 ## Commands